Acerosa/TestingAPI/README.md

 JSONsimple​

 To make use of this framework:

 If is to test the contests of the from the request an instanciation of the POJO representing the request and using the getters to check if the values match.

 To test if the data type sent from the request are correct use the Data validation clss and call the checkForString method to check for a string this method will return true if the string contains a valeu and match the regular expression to check for a string.

-The method checkUrl does the same thing but for a url
+The method checkUrl does the same thing but for a url.